nathaliaitaliano/nathaliaitaliano/README.md

 ### Hi there 👋
 I'm Nathalia Italiano (she/her), a Full Stack Developer.

+Currently I am developing my full stack profile, studying web technologies (HTML, CSS, react), nodejs, java, MYSQL, and API's development.
+Also practicing principles like test driven development (TDD), object oriented programming (OOP), SOLID and clean code.

-Also games and photography enthusiast 😄
+Also games and photography enthusiast 🕹️📷

 <!--
 **nathaliaitaliano/nathaliaitaliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.